Finding the right Blu-ray or DVD Burner for your project

-Standard Definition DVD’s are still the most commonly used format, but Blu-Ray technology is slowly making its way into the market and is worthy of consideration.
+Standard Definition DVD’s are still the most commonly used format.
+Blu-Ray technology never quite took off, but is still worthy of consideration depending on the project.

-When choosing a disc burner, especially for documentaries and other long format video projects, make sure it’s capable of dual-layer recording.
+When choosing a DVD burner, especially for documentaries and other long format video projects, make sure it’s capable of dual-layer recording.

-Even though I’ve never had to buy a DVD burner for myself, I’ve done some research (putting my journalism background to good use, just for you - wink) and here are some key things to know.
+Even though I’ve never had to buy a DVD burner for myself, I’ve done a lot of research and here are some key things to know.

 First of all, internal devices are less expensive.
 However, they are not portable and can tax your computer’s power.
 An external device has its own power source and can keep itself cool.
 Plus, you can move it from computer to computer if needed.